ksinha49/ai-workloads/docs/rag_architecture.md

 Ingestion requests can also be published to an SQS queue.
 The `rag-ingestion-worker` Lambda polls this queue and triggers the `IngestionStateMachine` for each message.
+Failed jobs are moved to a dead letter queue and retried automatically using the `batchItemFailures` response format.